 Weather Lessons Projects

-In this section, we present some simple projects which will give you a hands-on lesson about how weather and weather instruments work, and how to make a homemade weather instrument at home.
+In this section, we present some simple weather experiment projects which will give you a hands-on lesson about how weather and weather instruments work, and how to make a homemade weather instrument at home.

 None of these projects can completely replace a fully featured electronic weather station, but they are useful for understanding what the weather station is displaying.
 These procedures will also help you on how to make weather instruments for school projects.